hbedle-subsurface/attribute_quiz/README.md

 ---

-## The eight attributes you can be
+## The nine attributes you can be

 - **Similarity / Coherence** - holds everything together; maps faults at parties
 - **Aberrancy** - third derivative of structure; knew something was wrong before the fault existed
 - **Envelope Amplitude** - pure energy, no phase drama, high standards about AGC
-- **Instantaneous Phase** - chaotic, cyclical, best used in cosine form for everyone's benefit
+- **Instantaneous Phase** - chaotic, cyclical, loops through every interpretation until something lands
+- **Cosine of Instantaneous Phase** - instantaneous phase after the transformation; the loops still happen but they resolve now; finds channels, occasionally unicorns 🦄
 - **Spectral Decomposition** - sees the world in frequencies; contains multitudes
 - **Nonparallelism** - quantifies deviation from conformity, personally and professionally
 - **Disorder** - volumetric S/N estimate; the only one who tells you where things are falling apart
-- **Distance Quadrant (DQ) Trace** - works across all AVO classes without needing the petrophysics first
+- **Distance Quadrant (DQ) Trace** - works across all AVO classes without needing the petrophysics first; a specialist result, harder to get

 Each result includes a plain-language personality profile, a trait list, and a science box explaining what the attribute actually does and why it matters for seismic interpretation.